«« German Plum Cake | The BEST Freezable Rolls Recipe »»

 The next morning we had an awesome breakfast (Home2 Suites has amazing food).
 Then my dad came to present a product that he has been working on for a year or so.
 It is called Art Deco Boards (more on his product on a later post).
 I’m always amazed at how hard my dad works at his businesses and ideas.
 He is an entrepreneur through and through and a successful one at that.
-I really admire his ability to have an idea and put whatever work and resources that are required in order to create it.
+I really admire his ability to have an idea and put together whatever work and resources are required in order to create it.

 We had a talk about a new internet monitor that will be so useful for families.
 It will monitor sites, block sites, block wifi and even can turn off data usage on kid’s phones and tablets per parental rules and guidelines.
 The best part is that they are making the data plans affordable ~$10 a month per line.
 I was very excited about this product especially because I am marrying a man with pre-teens and a teenager.
 It will be great to have some peace of mind knowing what they are viewing and to limit the time spent on devices!—More info on this coming later.

 Another product/service I learned about that I may use is the new ChorePal app by Country Financial.
 It’s awesome.
 You can assign chores and money-making tasks to each child and track and monitor them on your phone.
 I like that it is a mobile app so that we can update it anytime, anywhere and don’t have to rely on paper chore charts.